Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 Protracted Opiate Withdrawal Symptoms

-Protracted withdrawal symptoms or PAWS for short presents symptoms that tend to come and go in waves.
-The waves of PAWS tend to become less frequent and diminish in their severity over the course of time.
+Protracted withdrawal symptoms, or PAWS for short, present symptoms that tend to come and go in waves.
+The waves of PAWS tend to become less frequent and diminish in their severity over time.

-It is important for any individual experiencing PAWS symptoms that they access addiction support to help them through this difficult time.
+It is essential for any individual experiencing PAWS symptoms to access addiction support to help them through this difficult time.
 Regularly accessing addiction support helps to reduce the chances of opiate relapse.

 How Long Do Opiates Stay In Your System?